NotDraco47/Gravity-Bike/README.md

-# Gravity-Bike
+# Gravity-Bike & Gravity MTB
 Copyright (c) 2026 Notdraco47
 All Rights Reserved.

 1. OWNERSHIP

-Gravity Bikes, including but not limited to its concept, gameplay systems, mechanics, design, branding, visual identity, narrative elements, philosophy, and associated assets, is the intellectual property of the original creator ("YourAlias").
+Gravity Bikes And Gravity MTB, including but not limited to its concept, gameplay systems, mechanics, design, branding, visual identity, narrative elements, philosophy, and associated assets, is the intellectual property of the original creator ("Notdraco47").

 This project represents independent creative work inspired by the sport of downhill mountain biking.